Looking for creative ways to tell the story of Esther to kids?

 Let’s look into Esther’s beauty queen story first.

-In Esther 2:3 (ESV), King Ahasuerus conducted a search for beautiful virgins to replace Queen Vashti.
+In Esther 2:3, King Ahasuerus conducted a search for beautiful ladies to replace Queen Vashti.
 This sounds more like today’s Miss Universe or Miss World beauty pageant.

 Esther was one of the many beautiful women brought to the palace for the king’s selection.
-Such a great honor and privilege for this Jewish girl (Ellen White, Daughters of God 45.2), wasn’t it?
+Such a great honor and privilege for this Jewish girl.

-You can imagine the women falling in line with their best dresses and cosmetics.
-We don’t know exactly, but they were probably showcasing their signature moves, walks, and communication skills as well.
+Imagine the women falling in line with their best dresses and cosmetics.
+They were probably showcasing their signature moves, walks, and communication skills as well.